Studiegids

 After finalising this course, students are able to:

-1. Identify the different types of actors responsible for providing security and recount, using practical examples, how and why each of these actors have competencies in providing security.
+5. Identify different types of actors responsible for the provision of security and recount, using practical examples of how and why these actors have competencies in the provision of security.

 Timetable